2024 Copa América final: Security breaches and arrests

 The Miami-Dade Police Department reported making 27 arrests and 55 ejections at the match.
 Ramón Jesurún, President of the Colombian Football Federation, was not present at the awards ceremony; he and his son Ramón Jamil Jesurún were arrested for three felony counts of battery and are accused of fighting multiple security guards.
 On July 16, the Colombia Football Federation issued a statement regretting the incident and apologizing to the tournament organizers, the host country, and the people in attendance who were affected.
 In addition, the Colombian Football Federation statement also claimed that Jesurún deeply regrets what happened.
 CONMEBOL also released a statement claiming that it bears “regret that the acts of violence caused by malicious individuals have tarnished a final that was ready to be a great sports celebration," but avoided addressing Jesurún's arrest.

 ESPN reported that Hard Rock Stadium was left with significant damage after the event, including shattered escalator railings and bent security railings.

 CONMEBOL released a statement after the match that blamed local stadium officials for not implementing its recommended safety procedures.
 Stadium officials responded with a statement that said that they implemented and exceeded CONMEBOL's security recommendations.
 CONCACAF told The Athletic that "matchday ops, security, the physical running of the tournament is 100 per cent CONMEBOL."

 Argentina team celebrations

 The French Football Federation announced on July 16 that it would file legal complaints against the Argentina national team over "unacceptable, racist and discriminatory" chants that Argentina players shared on social media during their post-match celebrations.
 Investigations into the chants were also launched by FIFA and Chelsea F.C., the club of Enzo Fernández who shared a video of the chants on social media.

 Former Argentine undersecretary of sport Julio Garro said that the Argentina team's captain, Lionel Messi, and the AFA president, Claudio Tapia, should apologize for the offensive songs.
-Next day, the Argentine government fired him.
+The next day, the Argentine government fired him.